juhp/cabal-rpm/man/cblrpm.1.md

 # DESCRIPTION
 cblrpm generates RPM packages and .spec files from Haskell Cabal package.

-If no *path-or-pkg* is specified, cblrpm looks for a .cabal or .spec file in the current directory.
+If no *path-or-pkg* is specified, cblrpm looks for a .spec or .cabal file in the current directory.
 Otherwise, it will look for *path-or-pkg*.
-If the argument is a directory then it will look there for a .cabal or .spec file.
+If the argument is a directory then it will look there for a .spec or .cabal file.
-If the argument is a path to a .cabal, .spec, or .tar.gz file then it will use it.
-Otherwise if there is no '/' in the argument and it does not exist then cblrpm will try to unpack the package and use its .cabal file. cblrpm uses a temporary directory for unpackaging tarballs or packages.
+If the argument is a path to a .cabal file then it will use it.

-cblrpm then parses the above specified .cabal file and uses it to generate a .spec file that can be built.
+Otherwise if there is no '/' in the argument and it does not exist then cblrpm will try to unpack the package and use its .cabal file. cblrpm uses a temporary directory for unpackaging tarballs or packages. cblrpm then parses the .cabal file and uses it to generate a .spec file that can be built.

-If a <PKG>.spec already exists, cblrpm output to <PKG>.spec.cblrpm instead.
+If a <PKG>.spec already exists, cblrpm outputs to <PKG>.spec.cblrpm instead.

 # OPTIONS
 -h, --help
 :   Show the help text.

--l, --library
+-b, --binary
-:   Force a BinLib package with executable(s) to be considered a Lib package.
+:   Force the base package name to be the Hackage package name.

 -f *FLAGS*, --flags=*FLAGS*
 : Override one or more Cabal build configuration flags.